dreamineering/business-administration/docs/growth/direction/README.md

 Also, strategists should analyze the competitive landscape and markets to determine where the opportunity for the business lies, and how they will access that opportunity.

 When forming a strategy, determine exactly in what market you will be operating, and then perform a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis on your main competitors and yourself.
 This will provide a good picture of where you fit in the competitive landscape.
 This will also help you determine your market access strategy, which involves positioning, differentiating from competitors and branding.

+- Have you reached critical mass and operational intelligence to scale your business?
+- What is the smartest way to grow given **end game** goals?
+- Could you franchise your brand and operations?
+- Are you planning to take over another organisation using GPM?
+- Are you joining with other practices using GPM to create a new business?
+- Are you leaving an existing practice using GPM to start a practice of your own?